n7ipb/svxlink-google-tts/README.md

 extremely high quality speech and can easily be used to add additional messages to SvxLink.

 You have to have a Google Cloud account and an API key to use this code.

 Start by following the directions found here:

 https://cloud.google.com/text-to-speech/docs/quickstart-protocol

 Install the API key .json file in ~/.google/<your key filename.json>
+NOTE: The svxlink-google-tts script assumes the key name is key.json Change the script if your key name is different.

 Make sure you have python and pip installed.
 Then install the python virtualenv with 'pip install virtualenv'